 - Group dynamics: people connect with each other easier and more natural when they are in the same (physical) room.
-However, after 3 or 4 days of intensive online trainings, all our groups confirmed that they feel more connected to each other and would like to stay in touch with some other course participants.
+However, after 4 days of intensive online trainings, all our groups confirmed that they feel more connected to each other and would like to stay in touch with some other course participants.

 - Socializing and networking: in online formats, we cannot offer coffee breaks and welcome dinners like in our in-person trainings.
 However, creative ideas to socialize and network during the breaks are constantly developed, both by CLI and the participants themselves!